nus-cs2103-AY1920S2/duke/docs/README.md

 After informing the User if their command was successfully executed, Duke will wait for the User's next command.

-It should be noted that Duke's image and dialog box are always on the left, while the User's image and dialog box are always on the right.
+Duke's image and dialog box are always on the left, while the User's image and dialog box are always on the right.

 ### 2.2 Images
 As mentioned in Section 2.1, Duke will react differently based on whether or not the User's command was successfully executed.